[0:00:52] About this Podcast

 - Focus on things like gratitude, socialization, meditation, etc. then complement it with nootropics.

 -My strategies for optimizing my cardiovascular performance…1:20:05

 - Never done a calcium scan score (although I want to)

 - More is not better (exercise, Vitamin D, etc.)

 -An overview of the services provided at NextHealth…1:29:00

 –NextHealth FOREFRONT Talk with Ben Greenfield: Wednesday 1/30/19 at 7pm at NextHealth, Century City, CA Westfield Mall 10250 Santa Monica Blvd LA CA 90067 To RSVP and for more information, send an email to [email protected]

 –Finally, if you like what you hear, you can click here for $500 savings on a full body MRI and full genome sequencing package from NextHealth.

 –Trusii The Most Powerful H2 Tablets, Period.
 H2Now delivers over 15ppm H2-infused water in seconds to Neutralize Inflammation, Heal Your Cells, Boost Your Performance and Recovery, and Restore Optimal Health.
 Use code: BEN (15% + Free Shipping)

 –Organifi delivers quality nutrition to the world with delicious, easy-to-mix superfood drinks.
 Hundreds of thousands of women and men use Organifi products to sleep better, get their energy back and achieve their weight loss goals.
-Use code: GREENFIELD at checkout, and receive 20% off your entire purchase!
-Organifi.com
+Go to Bengreenfieldfitness.com/organifi and use the code mentioned there at checkout, and receive 20% off your entire purchase!